parker-group/SDEtool/README.md

 There are several other tools that support Standard Deviational Ellipse (SDE) calculations, including:

-- 🧭 **[CrimeStat](https://nij.ojp.gov/library/publications/crimestat-40-user-manual)]** – a comprehensive spatial analysis program used widely in criminology and public safety
+- 🧭 **[CrimeStat](https://nij.ojp.gov/library/publications/crimestat-40-user-manual)** – a comprehensive spatial analysis program used widely in criminology and public safety
 - 🛰️ **[ArcGIS SDE Tool](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-statistics/h-how-directional-distribution-standard-deviationa.htm)** – a built-in function in ArcGIS for directional distribution analysis
 - 🧩 **[QGIS SDE Plugin](https://github.com/havatv/qgisstandarddeviationalellipseplugin)** – a community-developed plugin for generating ellipses in QGIS

 These tools are well established and widely used within desktop GIS environments.

 This R-based tool was created to provide a fully **open-source**, **script-based**, and **reproducible** alternative tailored for R users.
-It integrates smoothly into analytical workflows, supports **weighted points**, **custom grouping**, and offers flexible control over ellipse generation — making it especially suitable for transparent and research-grade spatial analysis.
+It integrates smoothly into analytical workflows, supports **weighted points**, **custom grouping**, and offers flexible control over ellipse generation — making it especially suitable for transparent and research-grade spatial analyses.

+I developed this tool after encountering limitations with plugin-based approaches and needing a workflow that could be easily validated, customized, and shared in R.

 ---